MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataitemtablefilter-property.md

 ## Example

-The following example shows how to use the **DataItemTableField** property to filter the data of the `Item` table used in the `"Low on stock inventory items"` query.
+The following example shows how to use the **DataItemTableField** property to filter the data of the `Item` table, used in the `"Low on stock inventory items"` query.

 The **DataItemTableField** property filters on those records that are physical inventory items (`Type = CONST(Inventory)`), that have less than 20 units in stock (`Inventory = FILTER(<= 20)`) and for which no substitute item exists (`"Substitutes Exist" = CONST(False)`).